KhronosGroup/glTF-Blender-IO/README.md

 | dev     | https://docs.blender.org/manual/en/dev/addons/import_export/scene_gltf2.html  |

 Notes:
-* 3.1 is the current stable release.
-Check the `blender-v3.1-release` branch.
+* 3.2 is the current stable release.
+Check the `blender-v3.2-release` branch.
-* 2.80 - 3.0 are previous stable releases.
+* 2.80 - 3.1 are previous stable releases.
 * 2.93 is the current Blender LTS release.
 Check the `blender-v2.93-release` branch.
-* 3.2 will be the next release.
-Check the `blender-v3.2-release` branch.
+* 3.3 will be the next release.
 * master branch of this addon is mirrored in [Blender Addons master](https://developer.blender.org/diffusion/BA/browse/master/io_scene_gltf2/), that will become Blender 3.3.

 ### Legacy 2.79 Support